 That is why every soap and shampoo bar contains a circular ingredient.

 It may sound complicated, but a circular economy is actually very simple.
 A circular economy is an industrial-economic system in which raw materials are not exhausted, but can be reused.
-In this form of economy there is therefore (virtually) no residual waste.
-Another word for circular economy is therefore circular economy.
-Despite the fact that there are more and more sustainable materials, reuse is of course the best.
-You actually give it a second life.
+In this form of economy there is therefore (virtually) no waste.
+Despite the fact that there are more and more sustainable materials, recycling is of course the best option.
+This way you give materials a second life.

-Bit of an open door, but a major advantage of a circular economy and circular products is that considerably fewer raw materials are needed.
+A major advantage of a circular economy and circular products is that considerably less raw materials are needed.

-Why am I a fan of a circular economy?
+Why are we fans of a circular economy?

-Worldwide, the population and prosperity is growing.
-As a result, the demand for raw materials increases while the raw materials themselves decrease rapidly.
+Worldwide, population and prosperity are growing.
+As a result, the demand for raw materials is increasing, while the raw materials themselves are rapidly decreasing.
 This also creates more and more waste.
 A circular economy offers many solutions.
 With a circular economy, we are less dependent on scarce raw materials.
 And fewer raw materials are needed to make circular products.
 Ultimately, this also results in less waste.
-So, a win-win-win situation.
+So a win-win-win situation.

-The Netherlands has set the goal of having a fully circular economy by 2050.
+The Netherlands has set the goal to have a fully circular economy by 2050.

 Why circular soap?

-How do you contribute to a circular economy yourself?
+How to contribute to a circular economy yourself?